ortus-boxlang/boxlang-docs/language/components/README.md

 For an example of an object, think about **you** as a human being.
 You have properties/attributes like height, weight, and eye color.
 You have functions/methods like walk, run, wash dishes, and daydream.
 Different kinds of objects have different properties and functions.
 Some might even just be a collection of functions \(utility/static/service objects\) or what are referred to as stateless objects, there is no instance data that they represent.

-Boxlang supports not only the traditional avenues for object orientation but many unique constructs and dynamic runtime additions.
+BoxLang supports not only the traditional avenues for object orientation but many unique constructs and dynamic runtime additions.
 Enjoy!

 ## Classes and Instances